crunchyroll/govalid/readme.md

 Future Work
 -----------
- - Document that the generation of bad code no longer happens.
  - Nicer error reporting.
 Ideally, the validation library would give you an error object from which you could easily generate a human-readable string indicating all of the bad fields passed in and